Male Breast Reduction at Atlanta Plastic Surgery, P.C.

 How is Gynecomastia diagnosed and treated?

 In most cases, gynecomastia can be diagnosed from a physical exam and a detailed medical history.
 However, if the breast lump is unusually large, one-sided, tender, or hard and fixed, a biopsy may be necessary in order to rule out other potential problems.
 Gynecomastia in babies and teens will normally go away on its own, so the condition may be observed for some time before a determination is made as to whether treatment is warranted.
-If a patient’s gynecomastia is caused by medicine or underlying disease, stopping the medicine or treating the disease will often cure the gynecomastia, and if it is caused by a lack of testosterone and increase in estrogen, hormonal treatment may be prescribed.
+If a patient’s gynecomastia is caused by medicine or underlying disease, stopping the medicine or treating the disease will often cure the gynecomastia.
+If it is caused by a lack of testosterone and increase in estrogen, hormonal treatment may be prescribed.
 Only after the underlying cause has been determined and other treatments have proven ineffective is a surgical male breast reduction procedure considered.

 Consultations are available at our offices in Atlanta, Alpharetta, Cumming / Forsyth, Newnan, and Northside / Sandy Springs, Georgia.
 The following doctors perform Male Breast Reduction Surgery at Atlanta Plastic Surgery, P.C.
 Click on a doctor to learn more about their practice and to view Before & After gynecomastia surgery photographs.